 Argentine Red Shrimp Recipe

 This Argentine red shrimp recipe is quick, easy and incredibly flavorful!
 It takes only 20 minutes from start to finish.
-This healthy recipe is low carb, no sugar, high protein and high flavor!
+This healthy recipe is low carb, no sugar, high protein and high flavor.
+It is great for weeknight family dinners, holidays, birthdays, and special occasions!

 Why You’ll Love This Recipe